-Given that the average cup is 8 oz (240 ml), you could drink a total of 6–10 cups of oolong tea per day without consuming too much caffeine.
+Given that the average cup is 8 ounces (240 mL), you could drink a total of 6–10 cups of oolong tea per day without consuming too much caffeine.

-Oolong tea may not be as well known as green or black tea, but it has similar health benefits.
-These include benefits for heart, brain, bone and dental health.
+Oolong tea may not be as well known or as popular as green or black tea, but it has similar purported health benefits.
+These include benefits for heart, brain, bone, and dental health.

 In addition, oolong tea may help decrease your risk for developing type 2 diabetes, aid in protecting you from certain types of cancer, and offer supportive benefits if you’re trying to lose weight.

 It also has less caffeine per cup than coffee, making it a good solution for those who are caffeine sensitive.